 Dr. Vaidya directs the laboratory of kidney toxicology and regeneration in the BWH Renal Division.
 He has published extensively on the role of biomarkers in assessing kidney injury in animals and humans.
 Dr. Vaidya has performed miRNA and mRNA expression analyses in rodent kidneys after injury and have identified candidate genes (fibrinogen) and candidate small RNAs that potentially regulate renal dedifferentiation and repair in animal and humans.
 His lab is investigating the critical role of fibrinogen (Aa, Bb and g) in epithelial and endothelial repair using pharmacological inhibitors and genetic manipulation strategies in vitro and in vivo.

-Jing Zhou, MD, PhD (Associate Professor of Medicine; Director, Harvard Center for PKD Research, BWH Renal Division)
+Jing Zhou, MD, PhD (Professor of Medicine; Director, Harvard Center for PKD Research, BWH Renal Division)

 Dr. Zhou uses multidisciplinary approaches ranging from human molecular genetics, molecular and cellular biology and biochemistry to developmental biology and mouse genetics to understand the physiology and pathophysiology of polycystins and polycystic kidney disease (PKD).
 Her current focus is to understand the downstream signaling events of the two ADPKD proteins.
 She is also studying the genetic modifiers that modulate disease severity.
 Polycystins are an expanding family with diverse functions in multiple tissues.
 Polycystin-2 has recently shown to control the determination of left-right body axis and fertility.
 Dr. Zhou also uses multidisciplinary approaches to identify the functions of four new polycystins recently identified in her lab, and the function of autosomal recessive polycystic kidney disease (ARPKD) proteins.
 Projects for students working in Dr. Zhou’s laboratory include 1) studying the role of Pacsin 2 in kidney injury and repair and 2) investigating the role of fibrocystin/polyductin (FPC) in the regulation of the mTOR signaling pathway.